vvvote/vvvote/doc/install.md

 Configure the webclient
 =======================

-in directory webclient/config
+in directory webclient/config, copy the example config to config.js, e.g. by

-	copy config-example.js to config.js
+	cp config-example.js config.js

 If do not have special needs, nothings needs to be changed in this config.